Umuzi-org/syllabus-psm/index.md

 ---
-title: Eleventy Tilde Starter
+title: Professional scrum master syllabus
 eleventyNavigation:
   key: "/"
   title: "Home"
 ---

-This starter has a few things built in.
-All features are demod on seperate pages.
-Just navigate around using the table of contents to see all feature demos
+This site will give you all the things you need to know to pass your PSM exam.

+To see the syllabus outline, go here:

+{% contentLink collections "content/syllabus-outline" "none" %}